Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Results

 \section{Results}

-In this section, we calculate the $\langle p^2(t) \rangle$, $\langle x^2(t) \rangle$, kinetic energy, and Normalized momentum correlation function of the HQs.
+In this section, I calculate the $\langle p^2(t) \rangle$, $\langle x^2(t) \rangle$, kinetic energy, and Normalized momentum correlation function of the HQs.
 The mass of the charm quark, $M_c$ = 1.3 GeV and for the bottom quark, $M_b$ = 4.5 GeV, are considered in this article.
-First, we assume a simplified initialization and constant $\mathcal{D}$ for illustrative purposes.
-Further, we calculate the $R_{AA}$, and $dN/dp_T$ to show the impact of subdiffusion on the HQs dynamics, where the transport coefficient is calculated from pQCD for elastic processes from the well-established literature ~\cite{Svetitsky:1987gq} for two different value of $T$.
-In this calculation, we obtain the $\gamma$ using the FDT.
+First, I assume a simplified initialization and constant $\mathcal{D}$ for illustrative purposes.
+Further, I calculate the $R_{AA}$, and $dN/dp_T$ to show the impact of subdiffusion on the HQs dynamics, where the transport coefficient is calculated from pQCD for elastic processes from the well-established literature ~\cite{Svetitsky:1987gq} for two different value of $T$. {I am using the relativistic FDT theorem to calculate $\gamma$, as defined in Eq. \eqref{FDT_rel}.
+This theorem is used in the calculations for Fig. 2 to Fig. 7}.
 The numerical results in this section are calculated using Eqs. \eqref{SubA_x}, \eqref{SubA_p}.